open-contracting/yapw/docs/index.rst

    consumer = Client(url="amqp://user:pass@127.0.0.1", exchange="myexchange", prefetch_count=5)
-   consumer.consume(callback, "messages", decorator=rescue)
+   consumer.consume(callback, queue="messages", decorator=rescue)

 The ``decorator`` keyword argument controls how the message is acknowledged if an unexpected error occurs.
 See the :doc:`available decorators<api/decorators>`.

-yapw implements a pattern whereby consumers declare and bind a queue.
-The queue's name and binding key are the same, and are namespaced by the exchange name, to make them "myexchange_messages".
+yapw implements a pattern whereby the consumer declares and binds a queue.
+The queue's name and binding key are the same, and are namespaced by the exchange name.

 The :func:`~pika.methods.ack` and :func:`~pika.methods.nack` methods are safe to call from the consumer callback, and log an error if the connection or channel isn't open.